strakacher21/vrcfox-2.3_body_and_cloth_edition/README.md

 # А Request
 Please do not use this model to post pornographic or suggestive content.<br/>

-I will also be grateful if you could indicate my and trev3d's authorship.
+I will also be grateful if you could indicate my and trev3d's authorship (if you ever upload/post him anywhere modified or not).

 *About all possible mistakes and wishes or criticism write me safely.
 I will be interested to answer everything or realize that I have created some silly thing :D*